-It may also be that other forms of transparency display would better serve non specialists i.e. those not familiar with reactive planning or the ABOD3 presentation paradigm.
+It might be expected that other forms of transparency display would better serve nonspecialists i.e. those not familiar with reactive planning or the ABOD3 presentation paradigm.
+One interesting approach would be to use argumentation techniques to generate natural language [5], although this assumes that the plan contains sufficient information to allow an explanation to be generated.